 I am extremely happy to say that I still ride my bike, however not as intensely as I once did; I am a bit wiser these days.
 I also go snow skiing every year, among the myriad of other physical activities I engage in.
 I have so much gratitude, and give thanks daily for my continued health and wellness.

 It was my own experience of the healing powers of foods, herbs, creative visualization and yoga, which compelled me to continue on the path towards studying complementary and alternative modalities.

 Heather holds a Bachelor of Science from Florida State University (FSU).
 For 10 years she was the Executive Director of a non-profit, educational research organization.
 She ran a Community Supported Agricultural (CSA) project for 3 years during this time.
 Heather then went on to become a graduate of the American College of Healthcare Sciences (ACHS) with a Master of Science in Complementary Alternative Medicine (CAM).
-She now practices at Thrive in Sarasota, Florida, as a Holistic Wellness Facilitator.
+She now practices at Sarasota Healing Arts in Sarasota, Florida, as a Holistic Wellness Facilitator specializing in Clinical Herbalism.

 Heather is currently a member of the American Herbalists Guild, a highly respected association of professional herbalists.
-She is a member of United Plant Savers, a non-profit education organization dedicated to preserving native medicinal plants.
+She is a member of the National Association for Holistic Aromatherapy (NAHA), as well as United Plant Savers, a non-profit education organization dedicated to preserving native medicinal plants.
 She is also a member of The Weston A. Price Foundation, a non-profit educational organization which researches nutrient-dense foods as well as explores “the scientific validation of dietary, agricultural and medical traditions throughout the world”.